aadi350/ontime/README.md

 # Learning Outomes
 - [x] Become familiar with Bokeh and Datashader for plotting large datasets
 - [x] Use NVIDIA Rapids to accelerate parralelizable operations on the GPU for columnar operations
-- [ ] Use XGBoost on GPU to perform the aforementioned classification
+- [x] Use XGBoost on GPU to perform the aforementioned classification
+- [ ] Deploy XGBoost model on Flask Server

 # Technologies Used
 - [NVIDIA RAPIDS](https://developer.nvidia.com/rapids)